 - Temerity

-You can increase the amount of Barrier you get from any source with the Barrier Generation stat that can roll on Rings, Helmets, Off-Hand items, and also comes from Diamonds socketed into armor.
+You can increase the amount of Barrier you get from any source with the Barrier Generation, such as from tempering and Amethyst socketed into armor.
 However, since nearly every Barrier scales with your Maximum Life, it's usually better to just focus on your Life to make your Barriers stronger.
+Keep in mind, damage reduction while Fortified does not apply to Barriers.
+If you plan on using Barrier as a main source of survivability, adjust accordingly.

-Armor is one of your main ways of reducing damage.
-You get Armor from every armor piece and its amount scales linearly with the item power.
-Additionally, you also get 1 Armor for each point of Strength.
-You can further increase your Armor by socketing Skulls into Jewelry.
-All these sources of flat Armor can be increased by percentage-based bonuses from your Pants, Helmet, Chest, and Amulet, as well as Defensive Aspect of Disobedience.
+Armor is one of your main ways of reducing Physical damage.
+You get Armor from every armor piece and its amount scales linearly with the item's power.
+Additionally, you also get 0.2 Armor for each point of Strength.
+Furthermore, you can increase your Armor by socketing Skulls into Jewelry.
+All these sources of flat Armor can be increased by percentage-based bonuses on your Amulet, from tempering, and Defensive Aspect of Disobedience.

-- Resistance is less effective at high world tiers.
-In the World Tiers 3 and 4 (Nightmare and Torment) all your Resistances are reduced by 20% and 40% respectively.
+- Resistances have a penalty at high world tiers.
+In the World Tiers 3 and 4 (Nightmare and Torment) all your Resistances are reduced by 25% and 50% respectively.

 Damage Reduction